-That's the message from the Microsoft -owned video-conferencing application's developers after press reports earlier this week speculated that system changes and a patented new technology for routing messages through a recording system are intended to comply with federal law enforcement monitoring requirements.
+That's the message from the -owned video-conferencing 's developers after press reports earlier this week speculated that system changes and a patented new technology for routing messages through a recording system are intended to comply with federal law enforcement monitoring requirements.

-"The enhancements we have been making to our software and infrastructure have been to improve user experience and reliability.
+"The enhancements we have been making to our and have been to improve user experience and reliability.
 Period," wrote Chief Development and Operations Officer Mark Gillett on a company blog.

 The Washington Post, citing anonymous sources, reported on July 25 that Skype had "expanded its cooperation with law enforcement authorities to make online chats and other user information available to police...."
 The paper cited recent changes in the way Skype operates.

-It was revealed in May that Skype switched its Voice-over-Internet Protocol network from peer-to-peer client operation, in which each computer acts as either client or server , to Skype's own Linux-based supernode cloud servers.
+It was revealed in May that Skype switched its Voice-over-Internet Protocol from peer-to-peer client operation, in which each computer acts as either client or server, to Skype's own Linux-based supernode servers.

 But on Thursday Skype took up the issue head-on, with Gillett blogging that "when a law enforcement entity follows the appropriate procedures, we respond where legally required and technically feasible."

 A 1994 federal law, the Communications Assistance for Law Enforcement Act, requires U.S. technology companies to develop a framework for police or other official investigators to quickly access information for surveillance when deemed appropriate by a judge.
 Passage of the law was fueled by concern that growing digital communication could hamper surveillance of suspected criminals